 With a review of the history of the evolution of the above-mentioned species during recent decades, temporary accommodation, as a distance limit between emergency accommodation and permanent accommodation, has always been the focus of many discussions and debates.
 While in some accidents there is an urgent need for temporary accommodation due to various political, social and climatic reasons, following a number of other accidents, the said distance has been removed or other approaches have been adopted, including the possibility of physically connecting the emergency accommodation to the permanent one.
-On the other hand, disaster literature emphasizes not to use temporary accommodation as the first solution.
-There are many solutions for providing shelter, of which temporary accommodation is only one of them.
+On the other hand, disaster literature emphasizes not to use temporary accommodation is only one of them.
 In other words, temporary accommodation should be considered the last solution as much as possible due to the possibility of becoming permanent.